petamoriken/float16/README.md

 * Safari: last 2 versions
 * Node.js: latest version

-When you build by yourself using webpack or rollup.js, please transpile JavaScript files in `src/` directory.
+When you build by yourself using webpack or rollup.js for old browsers support, please transpile JavaScript files in `src/` directory.

 ## Install